AbhinavOmprakash/pretty-timeit/README.md

 Timer.run()
 ```

-### adding custom descriptive names to your functions
+### Adding custom descriptive names to your functions
 If you want to see a different name other than the function name in the final report you can pass that to the decorator using `name=""` argument.
 ```Python
 @timethis([10], name="A list comprehension that counts up to 10")